Economic Policy Institute: Policy proposals

 EPI supported Bernie Sanders's Medicare for All proposal.
 In a March 2020 policy paper, it argued that the loss of jobs in the insurance industry and in administering the current system would be small, within the normal job churn, and easily absorbed by the economy.
 The paper argued that this cost would be outweighed by the benefits of universal health care and in small business formation.
-The EPI has also released policy papers analyzing U.S. investment in early childhood education.
+EPI has also released policy papers analyzing U.S. investment in early childhood education.

 In July 2012, EPI and the AFL–CIO, Center for Community Change, Leadership Conference on Civil and Human Rights, National Council of La Raza and SEIU proposed a budget plan titled Prosperity Economics, a counter to the Republican Party's Path to Prosperity budget plan.
 The Prosperity Economics plan suggests that major public investment in areas like infrastructure is needed to jump-start the economy.

-In response to the debate over the United States fiscal cliff, EPI economist Josh Bivens advocated taxing the rich and wrote, "Given this rise in [income] inequality, it makes sense that much of the future burden of reducing budget deficits should be borne by those who have benefited the most from economic trends in recent decades."
+In response to the debate over the United States fiscal cliff, EPI economist Josh Bivens advocated raising tax rates for higher income earners, writing: "Given this rise in [income] inequality, it makes sense that much of the future burden of reducing budget deficits should be borne by those who have benefited the most from economic trends in recent decades."